theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 # Workflow

-## Pre-requisite steps
+## Pre-requisites

-We take for granted here that you already have one or more ocr'ed pdf files that meet the following requirements
+I take for granted that you already have one or more ocr'ed pdf files that meet the following requirements:

 1. scanned at 300 dpi or better;
 2. OCR'ed using a high quality OCR engine (Abbyy recommended);